-Good fraud prevention education makes a difference.
+Good fraud education makes a difference.
 For some digital banking solutions, like bill pay, fraud attempts are actually down as much as 15%.

 It’s important to celebrate prevention successes.
 But fraudsters are always evolving, so you need to remain cautious and be willing to act fast by adapting messaging and having a responsive way to inform your accountholders to help protect their accounts.

-One example of a good fraud prevention resource is the American Bankers Association’s Banks Never Ask That nationwide campaign, which hosts a series of online, interactive, social media resources for your organization to use with end-users.
-Often, well-known brands also provide safety education resources and campaigns for banks and credit unions that offer their specific solution.
+One example of a good fraud education prevention resource is the American Bankers Association’s Banks Never Ask That nationwide campaign, which hosts a series of online, interactive, social media resources for your organization to use with end-users.
+Often, well-known brands also provide fraud education resources and campaigns for banks and credit unions that offer their specific solution.